M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Event-Registration-And-Entry-Points/index.md

 }
 ```

-<p class="note">Often objects cannot be accessed until they are started; attempting to use them before this point will result in an error.
-In this case, register for the <code class="highlighter-rouge">OnStarted</code> event to be notified when the object can be used.</p>
+Often objects cannot be accessed until they are started; attempting to use them before this point will result in an error.
+In this case, register for the `OnStarted` event to be notified when the object can be used.
+{:.note}

 ```javascript
 // Execute some code when the shell frame is created and available.